-Rich and creamy homemade marshmallows like nothing you’ll ever buy at the store.
+Rich and creamy Homemade Marshmallows like nothing you’ll ever buy at the store.
 Super easy to make and fun to eat.
 These ones are shaped like hearts for the ones you love!

-There are many different ways to make homemade marshmallows – using a stand mixer with a whisk attachment is the most common.
+There are many different ways to make marshmallows from scratch – using a stand mixer with a whisk attachment is the most common.
 I’ve also read other instructions where the mixture is covered in plastic wrap and sets in the pan at room temperature.
 And the block of marshmallow is inverted onto a sugared surface and then cut.
 I, personally, prefer to chill the mixture in the fridge and cut into shapes while still in the pan.

 If you don’t have a stand mixer, don’t fret!
 I found using a handheld mixture (as shown in the video below) just as effective.
 It just takes a little longer, between 8-10 minutes.
 You’ll also need some way to stabilize the bottom of the bowl you’re using, so it doesn’t slide around.